Page Contents

 Immunotherapy

-If your cancer has spread to distant parts of your body (stage IV), you may need systemic therapy.
+If your cancer has spread to distant parts of your body (stage IV), you may need systemic therapy, which targets the entire body to kill cancer cells.
 Until recently, most patients were treated with chemotherapy, which usually only provided about three months of cancer control.
-Now, treatments designed to stimulate your own immune system — called immunotherapies — often are used to treat MCC.
+Now, treatments designed to stimulate your own immune system — called immunotherapies — often are used to treat MCC, and are often far more effective than chemotherapy for this cancer.

 Immune checkpoint inhibitors

-The most promising emerging option for MCC is a class of drugs called immune checkpoint inhibitors (ICIs).
+The most promising option for MCC that has spread is a class of drugs called immune checkpoint inhibitors (ICIs).

 Chemotherapy

-In general, chemotherapy is only used for late stages of MCC, when immunotherapy is not an option.
-For people who do not have problems with their immune system (no autoimmune disease and no major immunosuppressive medications), physicians typically recommend first trying immunotherapy for MCC (such as an immune checkpoint inhibitor) before using chemotherapy.
+In general, chemotherapy is only used for late stages of MCC, when immunotherapy is not an option or has failed to work.
+For people who do not have problems with their immune system (no autoimmune disease and no major immunosuppressive medications), physicians typically recommend first trying an immunotherapy for MCC (such as an immune checkpoint inhibitor) before using chemotherapy.

 Minimizing Immunosuppression